AdobeDocs/genstudio.en/help/user-guide/create/create-email.md

 ## Modify email content

-### Create variants
+### Generate variants

-The four email variants that are generated can be manually modified or regenerated using another prompt, different references parameters, or images—or a mix of all the brand references and content in _Parameters_.

-**To modify generated email variants:**

-1. With generated email variants visible, click **[!UICONTROL Open to prompt]** near the bottom of the screen to expand the prompt bar.
-1. Modify _Parameters_:
-   1. Choose a **[!UICONTROL Brand]**, **[!UICONTROL Persona]**, or **[!UICONTROL Product]** [brand references](/help/user-guide/references/overview.md).
-   1. Add or delete images in the _[!UICONTROL Content]_ section.
+Once the initial email experience variants are generated, you have the option to iterate on them by generating another set of variants.

+1. Click **[!UICONTROL Open to prompt]**.
-   1. Add a new prompt in the prompt bar.
+1. Select new [brand references](/help/user-guide/references/overview.md), add new images, or enter a new prompt in the prompt bar.
 1. Click **[!UICONTROL Generate]**.

-A new set of variants are generated.
-You can continue to modify, generate, and iterate on variants until you're ready to [publish to [!DNL Content]](#publish-experience) and [export for use](#export-experience).
+When generating variants, you have the option to add new brand references, images, or prompts.
+These steps are optional will affect the regenerated result based on what you choose to alter.

+See [Generate variants](/help/user-guide/create/generate-variants.md) for more information.

 ## Verify brand alignment

 Use the built-in brand verification tool to verify that all variants are checked against, and agree with, your brand references.

-See [Brands](/help/user-guide/references/brands.md) to learn more about brand verification.

-**To verify your email variants are aligned with your brand:**

-1. Click the brand verification logo for an individual email _or_ click the brand verification logo in the top menu bar.
-1. In the brand verification panel, toggle through each email to see how the generated content is checked against the **[!UICONTROL Brand voice]** and **[!UICONTROL Channel guidelines]**.
+1. Open the brand validation panel and toggle through each email to see how the generated content is checked against your brand references and other GenStudio guidelines.
-1. Using brand verification suggestions, [manually revise emails](#modify-email-content), or fragments (sections) of emails, to achieve the strongest alignment to your brand.
+1. [Manually revise emails](#modify-email-content), or [generate variants](/help/user-guide/create/generate-variants.md), to ensure your emails are closely aligned with your brand.

+See [Brand validation](/help/user-guide/references/brand-validation.md) for more information.

 ## Review and approval

+See Review process to learn how

 ## Publish experience

 ## Export experience